-This final report reflects the approach followed in WP1 dedicated to adapt the certification process.
-It describes the different steps regarding the identification of potential shortcomings and bottlenecks induced by the regulatory framework in the scope of Total Aviation (D1.1).
-Then some alternatives have been identified and assessed (D1.2) in order to propose some arrangements in the certification of products and operations (D1.3).
-Finally the feedback from Certification case studies (WP4) and Users Group (WP5, WP6) are considered for the final adaptation of the process (D1.5).
-During the analysis inputs from WP2 and WP3 were also considered to refine the process adaptation.
+This final report reflects the approach followed in ASCOS WP1 dedicated to propose adaptations to the certification processes in aviation.
+It describes the different steps regarding the identification of potential shortcomings and bottlenecks induced by the regulatory framework in the scope of the Total Aviation System (D1.1).
+Then some alternatives have been identified and assessed (D1.2) in order to propose some adaptations in the certification of products and operations (D1.3).
+Finally the feedback from the ASCOS certification case studies (WP4), the validation exercises (WP5) and the Users Group (WP6) are considered for the final proposed adaptation of the processes (D1.5).
+During the analysis inputs from ASCOS WP2 and WP3 were also considered to refine proposed adaptations.

 Coordinator L.J.P.
 Speijker (NLR)

 Work Package Manager B. Pauly (Thales Air Systems)

 Grant Agreement No. 314299

 Document Identification D1.6

-Status Version for approval by PMT
+Status Approved

-Version 1.0
+Version 1.2

 Date of Issue 23-09-2015

-Classification Restricted
+Classification Public